 D. Attendance grade.
 Students are expected to attend all class sessions, both arriving on time and not leaving until the session is over.
 One absence per semester will be allowed without penalty.
 Students will be given a grade for attendance.
-Two absences, 91; three absences 81; four absences, 71; five absences 61; six absences, 51; etc. (Counts 10% of semester grade).
+Two absences, 90; three absences 80; four absences, 70; five absences 60; six absences,

+50; etc. (Counts 10% of semester grade).

-E. Paper.
-Each student will write a research paper on one of the NT scholars involved in the Quest for the Historical Jesus and present it in class (Counts 20% of semester grade).
+E. Research Paper.
+Each student will write a research paper on the life and contributions of a NT scholar from a list provided by the Professor.
+The completed paper will be read in class.
+(Counts 20% of semester grade).